 Opened in 2014, the Scripps Proton Therapy Center is the most advanced proton treatment facility on the West Coast and offers the highest level of care for regional, national and international patients.

 Types of lymphoma and related cancers treated with proton therapy

 Cancer treatment can be a physically difficult and emotionally challenging time for patients, as well as families and loved ones.
 Knowing this, Scripps offers a comprehensive variety of care to help ease the burden.
 Learn more about the support services available.

 What to expect

-Each patient’s therapy is precisely tailored to their needs.
-Patients and clinicians collaborate closely to create a personalized treatment plan.
-The number and length of treatments will vary, based on the cancer.
-How patients respond depends on many factors, including the types of treatments they are receiving.
-Many people tolerate proton therapy well and continue to perform normal activities.
-However, individual responses vary.
+Each patient’s proton therapy treatment is specifically tailored to his or her needs.
+Care teams collaborate and work closely with patients to create a personalized treatment plan.
+The number and length of proton therapy treatments can vary, based on the cancer and patient’s health.
+How patients respond to treatment depends on many factors, including the types of cancer treatments they are receiving.
+Many people tolerate proton therapy well and see no disruption in daily activities.
+Individual responses can vary.
 Learn more about what to expect during treatment at Scripps Proton Therapy Center.